MarinPuizina/ConcurrencyTesting/README.md

 ThreadInterrupt --> One of the examples of how to interrupt a thread.
 CancellingTaskUsingFuture --> Using Future to cancel task if it is not finished.
 ExecutorShutdown --> Preferred way to shutdown executors.
+TrackCancelledTasksAfterShutdown --> Example of how to track cancelled tasks after using .shutdown()